-A short message about tithes and offerings is pretty standard before the Sunday-morning collection is taken up.
+A short message about tithes and offerings is pretty standard before the Sunday morning collection is taken up.
 But talking extensively about church fundraising activities aside from the Sunday offering can overwhelm your members.
 Worse, it could make members skeptical about giving at all.

 Instead, consider including announcements about various fundraising activities in the announcements before or after the service begins.
 If your church uses bulletins, list upcoming fundraisers there!
-You can also make announcements other places, like small groups, Wednesday-night church, Bible studies, and other gatherings.
+You can also make announcements in other places, like small groups, Wednesday-night church, Bible studies, and other gatherings.

 The Key to Small Church Fundraisers

 Your members give a lot of time, money, and talent to your church.
-Offering fundraisers that have value for the donors as well as the church will help prevent burnout.
+Offering fundraisers that have value for the donors, as well as the church, will help prevent burnout.

 Your members put a lot of time, effort, and money into supporting your church.
 Many churches worry about over-burdening their members by asking for additional support.
 The secret to raising money for important programs without alienating members is to offer fundraisers that are valuable to the people who support them.